rupy/GCCA/README.md

 ## Dependencies

-You have to install python dependent libraries as follow:
+You have to install python dependent libraries in advance as follow:

 ```
 numpy==1.9.1